 For more details, check out our Delivery Guide page.

-Once your order is confirmed, delivery typically takes 2–5 days, depending on your location.
-Our insured fleet and skilled drivers ensure a smooth process.
-For more details, visit our Shipping & Delivery page.
+Once your order is confirmed, you can look forward to delivery in about 2 to 5 days, depending on where you are.
+Our fully insured fleet and skilled drivers make sure that your container delivery goes smoothly and reliably.
+For more information, check out our Shipping & Delivery page.

 Yes, you can!
-If you have the proper equipment to safely transport a shipping container, we’ll be happy to load your truck at the depot.
-After your purchase, we’ll provide you with a release number and pick-up details.
-You can then head to the designated intermodal depot, where they’ll load the container onto your truck.
+If you have the right gear to safely haul a shipping container, we’ll be glad to load your truck at the depot.
+Following your purchase, we’ll issue you a release number and pick-up information.
+You may then go to the specified intermodal depot, where they’ll load the container onto your truck.